Daina’s Sweet Potato Chips

-If you’re like me, you hear dip and you cringe just a bit.
-For me the word brings to mind the processed gunk at the grocery store that can probably last (if still sealed) ‘til the next century.
-Not exactly what I want to put into my body.
-It’s really not all that hard to make dip and it’s not that hard to make French Onion healthier.
+If you’re like us, you hear “chips and dip” and cringe just a bit.
+The phrase brings to mind the processed gunk at the grocery store that can probably last ‘til the next century.
+But it’s really quite simple to make chips, and it’s also not that hard to make French Onion dip healthier.

-- 2 medium to large sweet potatoes, cleaned and sliced ¼” – ½” (horizontally if you want long chips and vertically if you want more round chips).
+2 medium-large sweet potatoes, cleaned and sliced into ¼–½-inch* chips (horizontally if you want long chips and vertically if you want rounder chips)

 French Onion Dip

-- Place the sweet potato chips onto a rimmed baking sheet (you will likely need 2).
+Place the sweet potato chips onto a rimmed baking sheet (you will likely need two).
 Drizzle the potatoes with the oil.
-Make sure that you only have a single layer of potatoes.
-(If you layer them they will not cook evenly).
+Make sure that you only have a single layer of potatoes—they will not cook evenly if they are layered.

-- Bake the spuds, flipping them at least once, until they are crisp and browned.
-Some people like the centers of their chips softer, which will usually entail baking for 22-25 minutes.
-I prefer the entire chip to be crispy so I bake 25-27 minutes.
+Bake the spuds, flipping them at least once, until they are crisp and browned.
+Some people like the centers of their chips softer, which will usually entail baking for 22–25 minutes.
+If you prefer the entire chip to be crispy, bake for 25–27 minutes.

-- Once you remove the cooked taters from the oven, sprinkle them (lightly!) with the seasoned salt, black pepper, and paprika and serve!
+Once you remove the cooked chips from the oven, sprinkle them (lightly!) with seasoned salt, black pepper, and paprika.

-- In a skillet over medium/medium-high heat, sauté the onions in the olive oil until they caramelize.
-Then add in the garlic, sprinkle with salt, and sauté for about 1-2 minutes.
+In a skillet over medium/medium-high heat, sauté the onions in olive oil until they caramelize.
+Then, add in the garlic, sprinkle with salt, and sauté for about 1–2 minutes longer.
 Remove from heat.

-- Giving the skillet a quick few seconds to cool, add in the Worcestershire sauce and use a wood spoon to scrape the olive oil and salt bits off the bottom of the skillet.
+Giving the skillet a few seconds to cool, add in the Worcestershire sauce and use a wooden spoon to scrape the olive oil and salt bits off the bottom of the skillet.
 Stir everything together and put aside, letting cool.

-- Refrigerate before serving with my sweet potato chips and you’ve got a killer (healthier) tailgating snack!
+Refrigerate before serving with the sweet potato chip.
+You’ve just made a killer (and healthier) tailgating snack!